 Moving with the times

 Studies, for example a recent PwC report on workplace hopes and fears, have shown that there is a demand for significant upskilling in the area of AI and advanced technologies.
-Globally, leaders are being encouraged to invest in training that would enable people to embrace roles that required a great deal of digital literacy
+Globally, leaders are being encouraged to invest in training that would enable people to embrace roles that require a great deal of digital literacy.

-For Eimear Coffey, the vice president of technology management at Fidelity Investments Ireland, career curiosity and a commitment to continuous learning is key.
+For Eimear Coffey, vice-president of technology management at Fidelity Investments Ireland, career curiosity and a commitment to continuous learning is key.
 “Now is the time to explore new technologies and broaden your engineering skills.
 Don’t limit yourself to one area, diversify your expertise,” she said.
-As technology continues to evolve, Coffey would encourage professionals to acquire a new skill, technology or idea every six months, establishing themselves as lifelong learners.
+As technology continues to evolve, Coffey encourages professionals to acquire a new skill, technology or idea every six months, establishing themselves as lifelong learners.

 “The industry moves so fast”, explained Leeanne Patterson, the head of HR at Tata Consultancy Services.
 “So nurture that hunger for knowledge and growth.
 Build your network in your workplace and find mentors, these connections are invaluable as you go through your career.”